Skip to main content

 • - You may receive less than what you still owe on finance

-As a guide, agreed value suits newer bikes, financed motorcycles, classic machines, and anything with significant modifications.
-Market value can make sense for older commuter bikes where the premium saving is worthwhile.
-At each renewal, we review the agreed amount to make sure it still reflects what it would actually cost to replace the motorcycle.
+As a rough guide, agreed value suits newer bikes, financed motorcycles, classic machines, and anything with real money sunk into modifications.
+Market value can work for older commuter bikes where the premium saving is worth it.
+At each renewal, we review the agreed amount to check it still reflects what replacing the motorcycle would cost in the real world.

 Factors that affect your motorcycle insurance premium

-Premiums are calculated on a range of risk factors specific to motorcycles and riders.
-Knowing what drives the price gives you levers to pull when it feels too high.
+Premiums are calculated on risk factors specific to motorcycles and their riders.
+If you know what drives the price up, you have something to work with when the quote feels steep.

 Bike type and engine size (cc)

 A 125cc commuter scooter costs far less to insure than a 1000cc sports bike.
-Engine capacity (cc) is a primary rating factor alongside bike category.
-Cruisers, adventure bikes, commuters, and mopeds all attract different rates.
-High-performance machines cost more because they are more expensive to repair (fairings, forks, exhaust systems) and are statistically involved in more severe accidents.
+No surprise there.
+Engine capacity is a primary rating factor alongside bike category, and cruisers, adventure bikes, commuters, and mopeds all attract different rates.
+High-performance machines cost more because fairings, forks, and exhaust systems are expensive to replace, and they are involved in more severe accidents statistically.

 Rider age and experience

-Younger riders under 25 typically pay higher premiums and face an additional age excess on top of the standard excess.
-Years of riding experience, a strong no-claims bonus, and a clean record all help bring the cost down.
-Every named rider on the policy is assessed individually.
+Under 25?
+Expect higher premiums and an additional age excess stacked on top of the standard excess.
+Years of riding experience, a strong no-claims bonus, and a clean record all help bring it down.
+Every named rider on the policy gets assessed individually, so who else rides the bike matters too.

 Licence type

-The graduated motorcycle licence system directly affects premiums.
-Riders on a learner licence or restricted licence pay more than those with a full licence.
-Some policies impose conditions on learner or restricted riders, such as LAMS approved engine capacity limits or pillion restrictions.
-Progressing through to a full licence can lower your premium and remove those conditions.
+The graduated licence system hits premiums directly.
+Learner or restricted licence holders pay more than riders with a full licence.
+Some policies go further and impose conditions, like LAMS approved engine capacity limits or banning pillion passengers.
+Getting through to a full licence can bring your premium down and strip those conditions out.

 Storage (garage vs street)

-A motorcycle kept in a locked garage overnight is significantly cheaper to insure than one parked on the street.
-Auckland has the highest motorbike theft statistics in the country, and bikes left outdoors in Wellington are exposed to constant wind and salt air damage.
-Fitting an approved immobiliser, disc lock, or ground anchor further reduces your risk profile.
-If you have secure storage, make sure your insurer knows about it.
-It can make a real difference to your premium.
+A bike kept in a locked garage overnight is significantly cheaper to insure than one sitting on the street.
+Auckland leads the country for motorbike theft, and bikes left outdoors in Wellington cop constant wind and salt air.
+An approved immobiliser, disc lock, or ground anchor brings your risk profile down further.
+Got secure storage?
+Make sure your insurer knows.
+It makes a real difference to the premium.

 Usage (commuting vs recreational)